Carroll County–Tolson Airport: History

-The first facility on the airport's current site was built in 1947 for private use.
-It had a single dirt runway.
-When Ohio Governor James Rhodes decided that all Ohio counties should have an airport in 1966, the land was donated to Carroll County, and construction began on the county's official airport.

-Construction was completed in 1967, and the airport was dedicated that fall.
-The airport had been expanded from 15 acres and one runway to 67 acres, a hangar, and a terminal area.

 New aircraft parking ramps were added in 1968, the runway was extended in 1974, and a new hangar was built in 1978.
 New fuel tanks were installed in 1981.

+By early May 1973, the airport administrator, Ada Nichols, was serving meals at the airport.

 The ramp area was resurfaced in 2003.
 The runway was later improved to meet federal aviation standards.